tylim88/Firelord/README.md

 1. [react native](https://www.npmjs.com/package/firelordrn)
 2. [js](https://www.npmjs.com/package/firelordjs)

-The package is only 22KB before zipping and uglify, it looks big due to the images in the documentation.
+The package is only 22 KB before zipping and uglify, it looks big due to the images in the documentation.

 ## 🎃 Notice

+### 12 important change

+- now you can compare more than 10 elements for `not-in` comparator, details: [`not-in` caveat](#not-in).
+- no API changes.

 ### 0.11.0 important change